Bot management involves identifying and blocking some bots from a website or application, while still allowing access to other bots.

 Good bots may be added to an allowlist, or a list of allowed bots (the opposite of a blocklist).
 A bot manager may also distinguish between good and bad bots via further behavioral analysis.

 Another bot management approach is to use the robots.txt file to set up a honeypot.
 A honeypot is a fake target for bad actors that, when accessed, exposes the bad actor as malicious.
 In the case of a bot, a honeypot could be a webpage on the site that's forbidden to bots by the robots.txt file.
 Good bots will read the robots.txt file and avoid that webpage; some bad bots will crawl the webpage.
 By tracking the IP address of the bots that access the honeypot, bad bots can be identified and blocked.

 A bot management solution can help stop a variety of attacks:

 These other bot activities are not always considered "malicious," but a bot manager should be able to mitigate them regardless:

 Cloudflare has the unique ability to collect data from billions of requests flowing through its network per day.
-With this data, Cloudflare is able to identify likely bot activity with machine learning and behavioral analysis, and can provide the data necessary for creating an effective whitelist of good bots or blacklist of bad bots.
+With this data, Cloudflare is able to identify likely bot activity with machine learning and behavioral analysis, and can provide the data necessary for creating an effective allowlist of good bots or blocklist of bad bots.
 Cloudflare also has an extensive IP reputation database.
 Learn more about Cloudflare Bot Management.